DarrylBourke/DMHR---Assignment-Submission/README.md

 # Data Methods for Health Research
 Data Methods for Health Research - Assignment Submission March 2018

 Links to datasets:

-Python 2.7 and jupyter notebooks were used alongside the following python libraries; numpy, pandas, scikit-learn, matplotlib, seaborn.
+Python 2.7 and jupyter notebooks were used alongside the following python libraries;

-numpy
-scipy
-matplotlib
-pandas
-scikit-learn
-seaborn
+numpy, pandas, scikit-learn, matplotlib, seaborn.